jbouzi12/Weather-Forecast/README.md

 # Weather-Forecast

- A simple application that displays the weather forecast of any city on the planet.
+ A simple application built using Angular, the OpenWeather API, and the Google Maps API that displays the weather forecast of any city on the planet.
 Just type in a city and you have the option of viewing a 2-day, 5-day, or 7-day forecast.

 ### Getting Started